 We explain our rationale in this blog post.

-Additionally, some crypto flaws such as poor key-management are hard or impossible to detect from an external scan.
+Additionally, some cryptographic flaws such as poor key management are hard or impossible to detect from an external scan.
 For this, we have other tools.

 Several, including the following: